ihouwat/pygame-learning/005_same_again/scratchpad.md

 - PARTIALLY DONE voice only target item (need to still record sounds)

 - refactor by moving classes into separate files
+	- DONE Created config, engine, game_objects files
+	- Need to find a home from game_manager
+	- Need to find a home for the funcs.py
+	- Need to move setup logic out of main.py into game_setup.py
+	- Need to reexamine config folder

 - download more pngs and add attributions
 - add the menu
 - record and add languages